wajid-poernomo/wp-demo02/README.md

 **Technical Specification:**

-The following API calls are intended to aid discovery through collection-item pattern and hypermedia.
+The following API is designed for discoverability and ease of use through the collection-item pattern and hypermedia.
 Because REST is a constraints driven approach, I have used http status codes to indicate validation (400), empty results (404), and server errors(500).

 The intention is to provide REST based API interface/gateway for the older soap based web service http://www.webservicex.net/globalweather.asmx?wsdl.